A birthday cake you can crochet once and celebrate forever? Yes, please!

 - Finished amigurumi measures approximately 10 cm (4 inches) in height, including the tip of the flame.

-- Consider using a different yarn weight/category and appropriate hook size for this project to make it bigger/smaller.
+- Consider using a different yarn weight/category and the appropriate hook size to make this project larger or smaller.

 Level of Difficulty